top of page

 Its knees buckled, the tree trunk fell from its hand, and it landed facedown into the embers of the campfire.
 Sparks shot outward in all directions, a shower of lights to accompany the sizzle of burning flesh.

 “Mother of pearl!”
-Kiyla shouted as she dove off the giant’s back.
+Kiyla shouted and dove off the giant’s back.

 Cuauhtérroc pushed the giant’s arm aside and raised his conjoined cudgels.
 A hoard of dragon-bloods streamed forward, long snouts grunting and snarling, with a second wave of spears at the ready.
 He cursed.
-He was wounded and tiring, and the creatures pouring in too numerous to defeat.
+Wounded and tiring, he could not defeat the numbers pouring in.
 We are facing their army, but are only four.
 If we spread out, they will win.
 “Come here!” he shouted.
 “Come to me now!”

 Cora scampered to his side.
 “What do we do?”